-It’s all very tense stuff and Garrett is no match for the Hammerites in combat, so sneaking about and staying in the shadows is the way to go.
+It’s all very tense stuff, and Garrett is no match for the Hammerites in combat, so sneaking about and staying in the shadows is the way to go.

 8. Thief II: The Metal Age

-In the third mission, Garrett heads in to Shoalsgate Station, which isn’t a prison as such, but it does have cells which house prisoners and also present is a torture chamber.
+In the third mission, Garrett heads in to Shoalsgate Station, which isn’t a prison as such, but it does have cells that house prisoners and also present is a torture chamber.
 Garrett has to sneak in and retrieve some evidence, all while evading the watchful eye of the City Watch, who are under the control of Sheriff Gorman Truart, a corrupt city official who gets his later on in the game, don’t worry.

 After this mission, Garrett becomes a hunted man as the City Watch are after him.
 It seems as though he might have been framed or set up in his latest escapade, and the Watch are only too keen to bring him in.
-Who tipped them off – seeing as Garrett being the master thief that he is, was not seen by anyone while in Shoalsgate.
-At this point a much larger conspiracy starts to unravel and Garrett is right in the thick of it.
+Who tipped them off—seeing as Garrett being the master thief that he is, was not seen by anyone while in Shoalsgate.
+At this point, a much larger conspiracy starts to unravel, and Garrett is right in the thick of it.

 9. Thief: Deadly Shadows

-You think I’m going to mention the Shalebridge cradle here – well, you’re wrong.
-If Garrett gets “killed” by the City Watch while in the city, he will end up being thrown in Pavelock -- the local prison.
-When he comes to, he’ll be confronted by a warden who has no love for him, and on top of that he will have lost all his gear, which he has to go and find from the evidence locker.
-Eventually Garrett managed to make it out of Pavelock and back on the streets.
+You think I’m going to mention the Shalebridge cradle here—well, you’re wrong.
+If Garrett gets “killed” by the City Watch while in the city, he will end up being thrown in Pavelock—the local prison.
+When he comes to, he’ll be confronted by a warden who has no love for him, and on top of that, he will have lost all his gear, which he has to go and find from the evidence locker.
+Eventually, Garrett managed to make it out of Pavelock and back on the streets.
 It’s pretty much like this every time you get killed in the city.
 Note that if you die while on an actual mission, you will stay dead and not be transported to Pavelock.